orbisgis/geoclimate/docs/for_users/execution_environment.md

 Depending on networking environments, particularly corporate ones, you must have to deal with proxy configuration.

-If you Geoclimate with a Groovy script, tune the proxy just like that
+If you run Geoclimate with a Groovy script, tune the proxy just like that

 ```java
 System.getProperties().put("proxySet", true);